With harvest right around the corner, it’s time to ask yourself: What’s in your fuel tank? The answer may surprise you.

 We recommend fully cleaning out your tank at least once a year.
 In addition to this maintenance, filters should be replaced quarterly.
 Clean filters go a long way to keep rust from forming and dirt from collecting.

 4. Does the quality of my fuel meet the advanced needs of my equipment?

 Farmers are accustomed to fending off unwanted intruders in their fields.
 But what about their fuel tank?
 When it comes to fuel contaminants, moisture, dirt and debris are the leading culprits, which can spell BIG trouble for today’s more complex, high-pressure diesel engines.
-More than ever, it’s important to use a premium diesel product that contains a complete additive package, including detergents, demulsifiers and fuel stabilizers.
+More than ever, it’s important to use a premium diesel product that contains an advanced aggressive detergency package and a two phase total water management system.
 Cenex®Ruby Fieldmaster® and Cenex Roadmaster XL®, are two leading products shown to improve efficiency and restore horse power, keeping your operation up to speed.

 A well-maintained fuel tank will lead to a well-run harvest.
 Should any questions or concerns come up while you are running through your preparation checklist, contact your local Cenex dealer.